-which included basic questions about the student's demographics and the characteristics of their parents, including educational attainment and employment.
+States.2 This covers two years of middle school and all years of high school.
+Add Health includes a representative set of 144 schools, starting with the 1994-1995 school year (Wave I).
+Every student on the school roster was asked to complete an In-School Questionnaire which included basic questions about the student's demographics and the characteristics of their parents, including educational attainment and employment.
 A randomly selected subsample of about 20,000 students were also interviewed at home, where in-depth questions about family, attitudes, and other sensitive topics were asked.
 This is labeled the In-Home Questionnaire.
 Only students selected for the Wave I in-home survey were reinterviewed in 1996 (Wave II), 2001-2002 (Wave III), 2007-2008 (Wave IV), and 2016-2019 (Wave V).
 In these follow-up interviews, individuals were asked extensive questions covering topics such as employment and fertility.

-We link information from Wave I, III, IV, and V. The longitudinal structure of the data allows us to track adolescents through to their adult years and gather information on their childbearing and employment outcomes.
+We link information from Wave I, III, IV, and V.3 The longitudinal structure of the data allows us to track adolescents into adulthood and gather information on their childbearing and employment outcomes.
 Because our estimation strategy exploits school×cohort variation in student composition, we retrieve information on all students included in the in-school survey of Wave I. For each student, we construct a measure of exposure to working mothers/fathers, calculated as the fraction of peers from the same school and cohort with working mothers/fathers.
 Having a "working" parent is defined as the parent being employed in a wage-paying occupation at the time that the student attended school.

 We retrieve fertility and employment histories by pooling together information from Waves III-V. In each wave, respondents were asked to provide the exact dates of each of their pregnancies, which we use to identify the date of first child birth.
 We meticulously reconstruct longitudinal employment histories by collecting current and past employment statuses.
 Due to variation in employment questions across survey waves, we construct a harmonized labor supply indicator.
-This indicator equals 1 if the respondent reports working at least 20 hours per week for at least 3 months of a given year, and 0 otherwise.
+This indicator equals 1 if the respondent reports